hmallen/coffeeduino/README.md

 # coffeeduino

-Single-serve "keurig-style"coffee maker modified with a Node MCU to provide WiFi communication and NTP time kandle
+Single-serve "keurig-style"coffee maker modified with a Node MCU and minimal custom circuitry to provide WiFi communication and NTP-based timing features.